NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/AtlasYEB_Plugin_WEB_API/README.md

 # Project Description

 The YEB Atlas is a Basal Ganglia atlas used in routine clinical practice at the Pitié Salpêtrière Hospital in DBS-related procedures, both preoperatively (planning/targeting) and postoperatively.
 It is also widely used in multicenter research studies.
 We cannot share the atlas as a fully open free atlas because it is bound to Medtronic by a strict license agreement.
-That's why in 2021, we set up a web service for the YEB atlas that allows to get deformed atlas regions on the uploaded anatomical MRI in NIFTI format (https://yeb-cenir.icm-institute.org/).
+That's why in 2021, we set up a web service for the YEB atlas that allows to get deformed atlas regions on the uploaded anatomical MRI in NIFTI format.
+[WEB PAGE](https://yeb-cenir.icm-institute.org/).

 Currently we are setting up a REST API on the same server.
 The main idea is that this new extension will connect with the API to get a set of regions (we will give some choices) of the atlas in a anatomical brain MRI.